-Responses to multiple choice fields are based on option value, not the text.
+Filtering for responses to choice fields are based on the option value, not the text.

-You have a 'Select One' field named “Chronic_conditions” with the options “1.
+If you have a 'Select One' field named “Chronic_conditions” with the options “1.
 Yes [Y]” and “2.
-No [N]”.
-You want to see all the submissions containing chronic conditions.
+No [N]”, and you want to see all the submissions containing chronic conditions.
 You would use the following filter: Chronic_conditions: Y

 You have a 'Select Many' field named “Household_characteristics” with option values 1 to 4.
-To filter for all the submissions where options “1” and “3” were selected for this field, you would use the following filter: mobmulti_Household_characteristics:1 AND mobmulti_Household_characteristics: 3
+To filter for all the submissions where options “1” and “3” were selected for this field, you would use the following filter: Household_characteristics:1 AND Household_characteristics: 3

 The basic syntax supports addition, subtraction and rounding at various levels.
 Commands can be chained together and are evaluated from left to right. '+' and '-' denote addition and subtraction, while '/' denotes "round".
 Round requires only a unit, while addition and subtraction require an integer value and a unit.
 Command strings must not include any spaces.